You may be a good candidate for a breast lift surgery Thailand if:

 Your Breast Lift Surgery aftercare is included in the Surgery Package and is not additional cost It does include 24 hour access to your surgeon and his team while you are in Phuket and when you return home, which is vital if something unforeseen happens or you have any follow up questions or concerns.

-The cost of Breast Lifts in Thailand as well as Breast Lift Costs in Australia, they vary depending on if you choose to have a Breast Implant with your Breast Lift, what type of implant round or tear drop or just the breast lift.
+The cost of Breast Lift surgery Thailand as well as Breast Lift Costs in Australia, they vary depending on if you choose to have a Breast Implant with your Breast Lift, what type of implant round or teardrop or just the breast lift.

 Our advice to get a clear picture of what is going to work to achieve your results is to submit your images and patient information so our Thailand Surgeons can provide you with recommendations.
 These recommendations will include what surgery will achieve your results, confirmation of price and duration you require for recovery in Phuket.

-The pricing below is for standard Breast Lift cost in Phuket and Breast Lift in Bangkok should be used a guide only without having surgical recommendations provided.
+The pricing below is for standard breast lift surgery Thailand cost in Phuket and Bangkok should be used a guide only without having surgical recommendations provided.

 Price varies according to Degree of Breast Ptosis